bcoles/kasld/docs/reproducibility.md

 it runs `extra/validate-bundle` over every captured kernel that carries ground truth and asserts `truth ∈ [min, max]`, catching the "window excludes the real base" class of bug without a VM.
 Captures with no recorded truth report `N/A` rather than pass.
-The corpus spans 13 architecture families (Alpine, Debian, Ubuntu/Raspbian) and kernels from 4.14 to 7.0:
+The corpus spans 13 architecture variants across distributions (Alpine, Debian, Ubuntu/Raspbian) and kernels from 4.14 to 7.0:

 | family | example kernels |
 |--------|-----------------|